WKVB (FM)

-WKVB (107.3 FM) is a non-commercial radio station licensed to serve Westborough, Massachusetts, United States, carrying a contemporary Christian format known as "K-Love".
+WKVB (107.3 MHz) is a non-commercial FM radio station licensed to serve Westborough, Massachusetts, United States, carrying a contemporary Christian format known as "K-Love".
 Owned by the Educational Media Foundation (EMF), WKVB does not broadcast any local programming but functions as the network affiliate for K-Love in Greater Boston and Worcester.
-With its transmitter located in Hudson, 20 miles west of Boston, its signal is supplemented by WNKC (104.9 FM) in Gloucester, which serves the North Shore and Merrimack Valley, and WLVO (95.5 FM) from Providence, Rhode Island, which covers Southeastern Massachusetts.
+With its transmitter located in Hudson, 20 mi west of Boston, its signal is supplemented by WNKC (104.9 FM) in Gloucester, which serves the North Shore and Merrimack Valley, and WLVO (95.5 FM) from Providence, Rhode Island, which covers Southeastern Massachusetts.
 The station also has boosters in Boston, Lexington, and Waltham.
 In addition to a standard analog transmission, WKVB broadcasts in HD Radio and is available online.

 Historically, this station is perhaps best known as WAAF, which carried a commercial rock music format for nearly 50 years in various forms of the genre, with an active rock orientation between 1989 and 2020.
 The station also featured personalities including Bob Rivers, Liz Wilde and Greg Hill, and was the first high-profile radio home for Opie and Anthony in the mid-1990s.
-The station was sold by Entercom (now known as Audacy, Inc.) to the Educational Media Foundation on February 18, 2020.
-WAAF's former programming continues on HD Radio subchannels of WWBX and WEEI-FM and on the Audacy platform.
+The station was sold by Entercom to the Educational Media Foundation on February 18, 2020.
+WAAF's former programming continues on HD Radio subchannels of WBMX and WEEI-FM and on the Audacy platform.